How to Build a Resilient Managed OpenSearch Service

 Configure Fluentd to listen to syslog messages and forward them to our two OpenSearch services:

 <source> @type syslog port 5140 tag system </source> <match **> @type opensearch host my-first-opensearch-exoscale-e3c9e78d-a5c6-4727-9c23-90c0a4c23c7c.aivencloud.com port 21699 scheme https ssl_verify false index_name fluentd user avnadmin password xxxxx </match> <match **> @type opensearch host my-second-opensearch-exoscale-e3c9e78d-a5c6-4727-9c23-90c0a4c23c7c.aivencloud.com port 21699 scheme https ssl_verify false index_name fluentd user avnadmin password xxxx </match>

 sudo fluentd -c /etc/fluent.conf

-When the setup of your instance is completed, you can connect to your OpenSearch dashboard (using the dashboard uri, user and password).
+When the setup of your instance is completed, you can connect to your OpenSearch dashboard with the dashboard URI, user and password.

-You can also use Logstash, as showed in the webinar.
+You can also use Logstash, as we demonstrate in the webinar.